giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 the generic capability provided by this extension is not fully assessed.

+We note that for operators that are sensitive about disclosing flow-level information (even if it is anonymized), then they SHOULD consider using the Path Gradient Graph (PGG) or the QoS-Path Gradient Graph (Q-PGG) since these objects provide the additional security advantage of hiding flow-level information from the graph.

 For undesirable guidance, the ALTO server must be aware that, if information reduction/obfuscation methods are implemented, they may lead to potential misleading information from Authenticated ALTO Information.
-In such cases, the Protection Strategies described in Section 15.2.2 of [RFC7285] MUST be considered.
+In such cases, the Protection Strategies described in Section 15.2.2 of {{RFC7285}} MUST be considered.

 For availability of ALTO service, an ALTO server should be cognizant that using Bottleneck Structures might have a new risk: frequently